berea-college-csc236/berea-college-csc236.github.io/index.md

   - **In class**:
     - Debrief of word game and algorithns/data structures
     - Quiz on [Chapter 1 of C++ for Python Programmers](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=124794)
-    - Complete, download, and submit [Teamwork T01](https://docs.google.com/document/d/1Bz1sbwxid1ydkSHaO5nDMpMgzwa29Py6zzTlWGUvBzM)
+    - Complete, download, and submit [Teamwork T01: Visual Studio, Github, and ASCII Art](https://docs.google.com/document/d/1Bz1sbwxid1ydkSHaO5nDMpMgzwa29Py6zzTlWGUvBzM)
   - **Outside of class** (due before class on Monday):
     - Begin [L0: ASCII-Art](https://docs.google.com/document/d/14j_z0Q-HcVHP9KLok0PGk6o7U3wKpC7BN_tygccKfK8).
 This is an individual Lab.
 The first milestone is due Wednesday, January 18, 2023.
 The final completion milestone of the  lab is due Friday, January 20, 2023.
     - Read [Chapters 2 and 3 in C++ for Python Programmers](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=124792) for a reading quiz next class.
 Be sure you are logged in and do all activities to get credit!